 Measurements vs. estimates

-A tool produces a measurement (e.g. of number of servings of fruit per day), whereas a given method provides an estimate of a target variable of interest (e.g. vitamin C intake) through a series of inferential steps.
+A tool produces a measurement (e.g. the number of servings of fruit per day), whereas a given method provides an estimate of a target variable of interest (e.g. vitamin C intake) through a series of inferential steps.
 In some circumstances, the measurement is used in its raw form (e.g. height measurement), and the estimate and measurement are the same.

-The way in which measurements by tools are used to derive estimates of the target variable of interest varies by study and sometimes within a study.
+The manner in which measurements by tools are used to derive estimates of the target variable of interest varies by study and sometimes within a study.
 A single tool can consequently be a component of multiple different methods that produce different target variables.

 Additional information as components of methods